Altalena Affair: History

 As the British Mandate for Palestine was coming to an end, and following the United Nations General Assembly vote recommending the Partition Plan for Mandatory Palestine, which took place on 29 November 1947, Jewish leaders proclaimed the establishment of the State of Israel on May 14, 1948.
 The declaration of independence was followed by the establishment of a provisional government and the Israel Defense Forces (IDF).
 The process of absorbing all military organizations into the IDF proved complicated, and several paramilitary groups continued to be active outside the IDF.
-One of the largest groups, Irgun, planned to ship weapons and fighters to the newly formed state.
+One of the largest groups, the Irgun, planned to ship weapons and fighters to the newly formed state.
 The plans included a ship renamed Altalena (a nom de plume of Zionist leader Ze'ev Jabotinsky) and a target date for the ship's arrival from Europe was set to mid-May 1948.
-The Altalena, former landing ship tank USS LST-138, organized by Hillel Kook (a.k.a.
-Peter Bergson) purchased by Irgun members Gershon Hakim, Abraham Stavsky, and Victor Ben-Nachum, was originally intended to reach Israel on 15 May 1948, loaded with fighters and military equipment.
+The Altalena, former landing ship tank USS LST-138, organized by Hillel Kook (a.k.a., Peter Bergson) purchased by Irgun members Gershon Hakim, Abraham Stavsky, and Victor Ben-Nachum, was originally intended to reach Israel on 15 May 1948, loaded with fighters and military equipment.

-Weapons valued at 153 million francs were donated by the French government, in accordance with a secret agreement approved by the French Foreign Minister Georges Bidault.
+Weapons valued at 153 million francs were donated by the French government, in accordance with a secret agreement approved by French Foreign Minister Georges Bidault.
 The exact text of the agreement has not been found, and the French motivation is unclear.
 However, it is known that Bidault was very concerned about the possibility of a Jordanian takeover of Jerusalem.
 Deputy Chief of Staff General Henri Coudraux, who was involved in the operation, told a 1949 inquiry that France had "reached a secret agreement with the Irgun, which promised it advantages if it were to come into power [in Israel]."
 He described the Irgun's representative in the negotiations, Shmuel Ariel, as "a terrorist who did not represent a legitimate organization and acted to take power by force."

 According to Begin biographer Daniel Gordis, organizational matters took longer than expected, and the sailing was postponed for several weeks.
 Meanwhile, on 1 June, an agreement had been signed for the absorption of the Irgun into the IDF and one of the clauses stated that the Irgun had to cease all independent arms acquisition activities.
-Consequently, Irgun informed the Israeli government about the Altalena.
+Consequently, the Irgun informed the Israeli government about the Altalena.

 The Irgun headquarters in Paris did their best to keep the Altalena's preparations for departure a secret, but it was difficult to conceal the movement of 940 men and the loading of a large quantity of arms and ammunition.
 It was feared that if the plans were discovered, attempts might be made to sabotage the Altalena at sea.